PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 Research in aviation and extreme sports provides valuable insights that can be directly applied to scuba diving, especially when it comes to preparing for high-pressure situations.

 Pilots, for example, face extreme challenges in environments where failure can be fatal, such as mechanical failures, severe turbulence, and onboard medical emergencies.
 To minimize these risks, they undergo rigorous training that includes realistic flight simulations, such as engine failure scenarios and emergency landings.
-These simulations not only hone their technical skills, but also reinforce their ability to remain calm and make strategic decisions under high stress [Fig. 4].
+These simulations not only hon their technical skills, but also reinforce their ability to remain calm and make strategic decisions under high stress [Fig. 4]

 Figure 4 – Credit: Air Education and Training Command

 Castaldo et al. (2020) conducted a study that demonstrated the effectiveness of emotional control programs specifically designed for commercial aircraft pilots.
 These programs integrated practices such as mindfulness meditation and incremental simulations of critical situations.
 The results showed a 40% reduction in operational errors, with benefits that extended to reducing anxiety and increasing confidence in real emergency situations.
-The research also highlighted that pilots trained with a focus on emotional control had faster reaction times and greater accuracy in responding to unexpected events, such as instrument failures.
+The research also highlighted that pilots trained with a focus on emotional control had faster reaction times and greater accuracy in response to unexpected events, such as instrument failures.

-In scuba diving courses, such as Open Water Diver, fundamental skills such as buoyancy control and breathing techniques are taught from the beginning, being essential for the safety and comfort of the diver.
-Studies similar to those of Parker et al. (2019) have shown that focusing on controlled breathing techniques can reduce air consumption by up to 15%, providing longer dives and increasing safety margins in unforeseen situations.
+In scuba diving courses, such as Open Water Diver, fundamental skills such as buoyancy control and breathing techniques are brought from the beginning, being essential for the safety and comfort of the diver.
+Studies similar to those of Parker et al. (2019) have shown that focusing on controlled breathing techniques can reduce air consumption by up to 15%, providing longer dives and increasing safety margins in unprecedented situations.
 In addition, these practices are crucial to minimize the accumulation of carbon dioxide, which can increase the risk of narcosis or disorientation at greater depths, elements that are potentially intensifying the stress of the activity.

 In the Night Diver course [Fig. 5], the training emphasizes adaptation to low-visibility environments, considered challenging even for experienced divers.
-Smith et al. (2020) pointed out that the inclusion of realistic simulations in pools and controlled environments, which reproduce conditions such as limited visibility and interaction with equipment in the dark, increases students’ confidence by up to 25%.
+Smith et al. (2020) pointed out that the inclusion of realistic simulations in pools and controlled environments, which reproduction conditions such as limited visibility and interaction with equipment in the dark, increase students’ confidence by up to 25%.
 This confidence directly reflects on the divers’ performance in real situations, reducing the rates of abandonment or incidents during the dive.

 Figure 5 – Credit: Author’s file